DPR7/domoticz-ifttt/README.md

 Added control for GROUPS and SCENES!

+For now it only works with Domoticz Favorite devices.
+Soon also non favorite devices will be supported.

 PHP Support:
 Domoticz has NO php support, and all attempts I tried to enable this failed.
 Easy solution is to install Apache webserver on same device as domoticz.